2023 NFL Draft: Why do fans boo NFL commissioner Roger Goodell?

 KANSAS CITY, Mo.
-(WDAF) — An NFL Draft tradition is upon us and it may happen again in Kansas City.
+(WDAF) — An NFL Draft tradition is upon us, and it happened again in Kansas City.

 The NFL Draft was held in New York City for most of the league’s existence, for all of the years from 1964 to 2014.